JohnYKiyo/density_ratio_estimation/README.md

 - Jax (>=0.1.57)
 - Jaxlib (>=0.1.37)

-This software includes the works (Jax, Jaxlib) that are distributed in the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+The densityratio package includes the works (Jax, Jaxlib) that are distributed in the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## 3. Quick start